orchitech/redmine_reformat/test/fixtures/test.md

 ## Quotations are preserved

-> I'll be back\!
-Ha\!
+> I'll be back!
+Ha!
 You didn't know I was gonna say that, did you?

 ## XML tags are preserved